Frequently Asked Questions

 When did A Life to Live begin?

-We were incorporated as a nonprofit in August 2014 by founder and executive director Jay Garrett.
-We received recognition as an official 501(c)(3) nonprofit organization in February 2015.
+We were incorporated as a nonprofit in August 2014 by founder and executive director Jay Garrett Jr. We received recognition as an official 501(c)(3) nonprofit organization in February 2015.

 Where are you located?

 Currently, we do not have a physical location.
-We are an all-volunteer organization that works together to achieve our mission of ending the killing of homeless pets in Baytown, Texas.
+We are a group of individuals that work together to achieve our mission of ending the killing of homeless pets in Baytown, Texas.
 All of our pets are cared for in foster homes before they are adopted out.
 We hold public adoption events throughout the year at various pet stores and venues in Baytown and the surrounding areas.

 What does no-kill mean?